Forty and Eight

-La Société des 40 Hommes et 8 Chevaux ("The Society of 40 Men and 8 Horses"), commonly known as the Forty and Eight, is a nonprofit organization of U.S. veterans headquartered in Indianapolis, Indiana.
+La Société des 40 Hommes et 8 Chevaux ("The Society of 40 Men and 8 Horses"), commonly known as the Forty and Eight, is a patriotic organization of U.S. veterans headquartered in Indianapolis, Indiana.
 It is made up of state, U.S. territory, and overseas grande, and these are in turn made up of locale.
-It was founded in March 1920 at Philadelphia, Pennsylvania, as an honor society for The American Legion, by World War I veteran, and Legionnaire, Joseph William Breen.
+It was founded in March 1920 at Philadelphia, Pennsylvania, as an honor society of The American Legion, by World War I veteran, and Legionnaire, Joseph William Breen.

 History

-The Forty and Eight was founded in March, 1920, in Philadelphia, Pennsylvania, when World War I veteran Joseph William Breen and 15 other members of The American Legion came together and organized it as an honor society for the Legion.
+The Forty and Eight was founded in March, 1920, in Philadelphia, Pennsylvania, when World War I veteran Joseph Breen and 15 other members of The American Legion came together and organized it as an honor society for the Legion.
 They envisioned a new and different level of elite membership and camaraderie for leaders of the Legion.